 In the early 1990s, Dylan kicked a booze habit.
 He’s also spoken about a previous dependency on heroin.

-7. He didn’t win a solo ‘Album of the Year’ Grammy until 1997
+8. He Didn’t Win a Solo ‘Album of the Year’ Grammy until 1997

-While Dylan had a good collection of Grammys before the release of his 30th album, Time Out Of Mind, he shockingly hadn’t been given one for an album he himself released.
-Even if it was long overdue, Time Out Of Mind has still been rightfully recognized as one of his best.
+While Dylan had a good collection of Grammy Awards before the release of his 30th album, Time Out Of Mind, he shockingly hadn’t been given one for an album he himself released.
+Even if it was long overdue, Time Out Of Mind has still been rightfully recognized as one of the best albums of modern times.

 Dylan added an important trophy to his collection in 2000, when he won an Academy Award for Best Original Song for “Things Have Changed,” featured in the film Wonder Boys.